PipedreamHQ/pipedream/docs/docs/workflows/steps/code/async/README.md

 ## False positives

 This warning can also be a false positive.
-If you're successfully awaiting all Promises and running all async code synchronously, Pipedream could be throwing the warning in error.
+If you're successfully awaiting all Promises, Pipedream could be throwing the warning in error.
 If you observe this, please [file a bug](https://github.com/PipedreamHQ/pipedream/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D+).

 Packages that make HTTP requests or read data from disk (for example) fail to resolve Promises at the right time, or at all.
 This means that Pipedream is correctly detecting that code is still running, but there's also no issue - the library successfully ran, but just failed to resolve the Promise.
 You can safely ignore the error if all relevant operations are truly succeeding.